Lawn Primary School Governors

 I live in Lawn and am married with two children, both of whom attend Lawn Primary.
 I work as a risk manager within Treasury at Nationwide Building Society.
 I lead a small team responsible for managing the financial risks from Nationwide’s retail products, which involves a large amount of analysis and interpretation of data.
 My role is varied and requires me to work alongside colleagues from a number of other business areas as well as preparing and presenting proposals to management committees.

 Outside of work I enjoy spending time with my family as well as cycling, football and walking.

 Luisa Stokes- Clerk to the Governors

-I live in Lawn with my husband and 2 children who both attend Lawn Primary and Nursery School.
+I live in Lawn with my husband and 3 children, 2 attend Lawn Primary and Nursery School.
 I have most recently been working as at Lawn Pre-School.
 My main role as Chair at the Pre-school was to manage the integrating of the Pre-School to the Nursery, and to manage the TUPE transfer of all Staff.